Danzan-ryū: KDRJA

 Seifukujutsu study and therapy center.
-Danzan Ryu Fith Dan and Professor Randall Sanchez has run this center for more than 20 years in Costa Rica, providing rehabilitation and therapy to many athletes in the Central American region.
+Danzan Ryu Fifth Dan and Professor Randall Sanchez has run this center for more than 20 years in Costa Rica, providing rehabilitation and therapy to athletes in the Central American region.
 He has dedicated his life to preserving the techniques, legacy and tradition of Professor Okazaki, who taught them to Prof. Ancho.
-Prof. Ancho had Professor Randall as his disciple for more than 15 years and was able to teach him and prepare him for this delicate task.
+Prof. Ancho had Professor Randall as his disciple for more than 15 years and was able to teach him and prepare him for this task.
 This preparation was taught at the KODENKAN HOMBU in Costa Rica.